MSD-IRIMAS/Simple-KAN-4-Time-Series/README.md

 ## Results

-The code will generate per dataset a directory containing a csv file, with four columns, accuracy meand and std over five runs on both Catch22+KAN classifier and Catch22+softmax classifier.
+The code will generate per dataset a directory containing a csv file, with four columns, accuracy mean and std over five runs on both Catch22+KAN classifier and Catch22+softmax classifier.

 Examples of some UCR datasets where KAN improves the classification performance: